Bousfield lattices of non-Noetherian rings: some quotients and products: Background on Bousfield lattices

 A category is $\aleph_0$-well generated if and only if it is compactly generated.
 A triangulated category is \textit{tensor triangulated} if it has a symmetric monoidal product, which we will denote $-\w-$, that is compatible with the triangulation, is exact in both variables, and commutes with arbitrary coproducts~\cite[App.~A]{[HPS]}.
-We will denote the tensor unit by $\one$, and assume that $\one$ is compact.
-We do not assume that $\one\in\cC$.
+Let $\Sigma$ denote the shift.
+We will denote the tensor unit by $\one$, and do not assume that $\one$ is compact.